owenHochwald/Interactive-Westeros-Map/README.md

 - You can locate my visual component by running the GUI and looking at the background.
 - You can save the state of my application by selecting the "Save" button in the menu.
 - You can reload the state of my application by selecting the "Load" button in the menu.
+- You can increase the population for a city by selecting the "Increase Population" button in the "View Cities" panel.

 ---